Jared-James/notes-app/README.md

-# notes-app
+# Stop forgetting things  👀👀

 A note taking application that features,
-- Creating
+- 👊 Creating
-- Reading
+- 👍 Reading
-- Updating
+- 👌 Updating
-- Deleting
+- 👉 Deleting
-- SortBy Date created, Last edited, Alphabetical
+- ✌️ SortBy Date created, Last edited, Alphabetical

+---

 ## Motivation

 This project was created to show a CRUD application using basic javascript.

+---

 ## Built with